Definition of a Bicycle

 A (legal) Bicycle may be fitted with an auxiliary source of power provided the motor is not capable of generating a power output of more than 200 watts.
 If the motor is not the auxiliary source of power, or the motor’s power output exceeds 200 watts, then the bicycle is a motor vehicle (e.g. moped or motor cycle).
 The rider will be required to hold a motorcycle license and have the vehicle registered before it can be used on the road network, including footpaths and bicycle paths.

-Bicycle Network Tasmania believes that petrol-powered bikes should be banned from sharing our roads and paths for safety reasons, in line with the decision made in NSW.
+Bicycle Network Tasmania believes that petrol-powered bikes should be banned from sharing our roads and paths for safety reasons, in line with the interpretation in the Tasmanian Government's Power-assisted Pedal Cycles information sheet, and with the decision made in NSW.

 Since 1 October 2014, all petrol-powered bicycles have been banned on NSW roads and road-related areas such as footpaths, shared paths, cycle ways and cycle paths.
 The ban includes bicycles that: